Bus vs Rail Comparison

 Follow these steps to get the most from this tool

-You'll get a single recommendation plus four tabs showing time breakdown, cost, carbon and the method behind the numbers.
+You'll get a clear recommendation plus four tabs breaking down time, cost, carbon and how the numbers were calculated.

 Advanced Topics